 Jael Richardson (photo credit: Arden Wray) is the founder and artistic director of the ground breaking literary festival, the Festival of Literary Diversity.
-She often writes about family and identity, and you can read about her relationship with her father, CFL quarterback Chuck Ealey, in her memoir, The Stone Thrower: A Daughter's Lessons, a Father's Life. —NK
+She often writes about family and identity, and you can read about her relationship with her father, CFL quarterback Chuck Ealey, in her memoir, The Stone Thrower: A Daughter's Lessons, a Father's Life.
+Keep an eye on Richardson, in 2020 her debut novel, Gutter Child, will be published with HarperCollins Canada.—NK

 2. Pamela Mordecai